Queen Victoria Market: Old Melbourne Cemetery

 The Queen Victoria Market was built and expanded over the site of the Old Melbourne Cemetery, which was the first British burial ground in Melbourne.
-Also known as Burial Hill, most of Melbourne's early settlers were buried there, including the founder of the city John Batman.
+Many of Melbourne's early settlers were buried there, including the founder of the city John Batman.

-The first person interred was a child by the name of William Goodman who was laid to rest on 13 May 1836.
-In July 1836, the burial of the first adult occurred, being that of the colonist Charles Franks, who was killed by Aboriginal people.
-The clan deemed responsible for Franks' murder were soon after annihilated during a punitive expedition.

 The cemetery was officially closed to burials in 1854 but some legal and many illegal burials continued until 1917, and in 1920 it was estimated that a total of 10,000 graves existed on the site, though the exact number is unknown since the cemetery records were lost in a fire in 1864.

 Development into a market district

 After the cemetery's partial closure, a number of small wholesale and retail markets were established around the site in the late 1850s to serve Melbourne's rapidly growing population.
 The Lower Market (Deli Hall, Meat and Fish Hall, and H and I sheds) was originally set aside in 1857 for a fruit and vegetable market due to over-crowding at the Eastern Market.
 However, the location was contested due to its proximity to the cemetery, and proved unpopular with market gardeners who refused to use the space.
 This resulted in it serving as a livestock and hay market (the Meat Market Reserve) until 1867, when a substantial brick building (now the Meat and Fish Hall) was erected on the corner of Elizabeth and Victoria streets.

 In 1876, the Victorian Government passed an Act officially gazetting the Old Melbourne Cemetery site as land to be reserved and developed into markets.
 A year later the part of the cemetery on the corner of Queen and Victoria streets where the unconsecrated burials of Aboriginal people and executed criminals were located, was the first area to be built upon.
 Before construction started, 28 skeletons were exhumed and re-interred at the Melbourne General Cemetery, including those of three Aboriginal men who had been executed in the 1840s.